Premo36/DML2.X/README v2.4.txt

 -HOW TO REMOVE STUFF?
-1)Select the item you want to remove from the combobox 1b)Select the mod/s you want to remove from the list in the file manager 2)Click "remove", a confirmation message will pop-up.
+1)Select the item you want to remove from the combobox 1b)Select the mod/s you want to remove from the list in the file manager 2)Click "remove", a confirmation message will pop-up if you have DELETE/WARNING messages enabled.

+-HOW TO DISPLAY ALSO THE FOLDER IN WHICH THE FILE IS LOCATED OR THE FULL PATH TO THE MOD IN THE MOD LIST?
+1)Click on "Preferences".
+2)Change "mod list view mode" from "ONLY FILE NAME" (which is the default setting) to "LAST FOLDER AND FILE NAME" or "FULL PATH".
+3)Click on "Save".

+-HOW DO I ENABLE/DISABLE SOME OR ALL MESSAGE BOX?
+1)Click on "Preferences".
+2)Check/Uncheck all types of message you want/don't want to see.
+By default all type of message are enabled.
+3)Click on "Save".

 ============================CHANGELOG===========================
 (This is the latest changelog.
-You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [18/06/2020 | 2.4 (BETA #2)]
+You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [19/04/2021 | 2.4 ]
--The mod list in the Mod Loading Order window can be sorted by moving the selected mod up/down with the arrow keys.
--Selected mod in the Mod Loading Order window can be removed using the DELETE key.
+NEW FEATURES:
--Added support for loading ".iwad" and ".ipk3" file has an IWAD -Updated about box with new twitter (@p36software)
+-Added support for loading ".iwad" and ".ipk3" file has an IWAD (Original game) -Added file explorer shortcut to each "FILE" subfolder under the "Open" menu on the left of the software main window.
+-Added "Mod list view mode" to manage the new 3 view mode of the file list: "ONLY FILE NAME" show only the mod name, "FOLDER AND FILE NAME" show the file name and the folder where it's placed and "FULL PATH" shows the full path to the mod.
+Can be changed in the preferences menu, default to "ONLY FILE NAME"
+-Added welcome screen with some info about the software and how you can contact me.
+-Mods in mod order window can now be directly pushed to the top or the bottom of the list by holding down "CTRL" while clicking on the "UP" or "DOWN" button.
+-Mods now can be also ordered by folder and path.
+-Mods in the Mod Loading Order window can be moved UP or DOWN with the arrow keys -Mods in the Mod Loading Order window can be removed with the DELETE key -Updated about box with new P36 Software logo, new support email, button links to my "business" twitter (@p36software) and to Tank Rider (my new game).
+-Updated "unhandled exception" message to show the current software version.
+-Updated assembly info

+BUG FIXES:
+-Fixed bug where "search" and "extension" filter in mods list were resetted to default when clicking on "Reload resources" -Fixed bug where "USE_ADVANCED_SELECTION_MODE" flag was ignored on appllication start until the user opened and closed the preferences window
+-Fixed bug where application would crash if in the mod load order windows, the last mod was removed and, without selecting another mod, the user tried to move up or down a mod.
+-Fixed bug where all mods name in Mod Load Order window will change to "DoomModLoader2.Entity.PathName" .
+-Fixed bug where the select preset will reset to "-" when the user clicked on "Reload resources".
+-Fixed bug where the latest added iwad file does not always get automatically selected.
+-Fixed bug whe preset name with spaces at the beginning or end of the file will make resets DML2X ini values to defaults.

+NEW SETTINGS:
+-FILE_VIEW_MODE
+-CONFIG_VERSION

 ===================INFO===================
 TWITTER: @p36software
+EMAIL: support@p36software.net (feedback, bug reports, help...)
-EMAIL: info@p36software.net
+EMAIL: info@p36software.net (everything else)
 WEBSITE: https://p36software.net
 PROJECT REPOSITORY: https://github.com/Premo36/DML2.X

 AUTHOR TWITTER: @premo36

-Copyright (c) 2016 - 2020, Matteo Premoli (P36 Software)
+Copyright (c) 2016 - 2021, Matteo Premoli (P36 Software)

 =================LICENSE===================
 BSD 3-Clause License

-Copyright (c) 2016 - 2020, Matteo Premoli (P36 Software)
+Copyright (c) 2016 - 2021, Matteo Premoli (P36 Software)
 All rights reserved.

 Redistribution and use in source and binary forms, with or without